EHDS Logical Information Models

 boolean A binary value of true/false.
 Always needs the specified default value when element not present.

 Identifier A logical reference to a real-life entity registered in a system.
 Identifier needs to be coupled with its source system, but in some cases it may be implicit.
-FHIR format and additions are not implied.
+FHIR format and additional elements are not implied.

 Any EHDS model When a data type is marked as EHDSModelName, a contained or referenced block of data is expected from the named model.